 Clever stacking of oddly-shaped interior volumes inside a clean black-and-white facade gives the T-House by Atelier Boronski a grand sense of space that defies its small footprint.
-Limited by building regulations in the city of Kyoto, the architects chose an unconventional solution that has resulted in a dramatic triple-height living volume and hidden nooks for two terraces, a reflection pool and a spacious spa-like bathroom.
+Limited by building regulations in the city of Kyoto, the architects of this concrete house chose an unconventional solution that has resulted in a dramatic triple-height living volume and hidden nooks for two terraces, a reflection pool and a spacious spa-like bathroom.

 Various private rooms have been inserted inside the static main volume of the house, staggered and stacked throughout the space to create multiple levels.
 These volumes protrude beyond the shell, pushing windows outward to let in as much sunlight as possible.
 Their separateness is emphasized with contrasting external cladding in white plaster and black timber.